 The folks at L.A.S.R. sell all the accessories you need to use their system, including the SIRT pistol and other laser training devices, webcams, and targets.
 The only thing you’ll need to provide is a laptop.

 Click the links and check them out.
-If you use “DentalWarrior” in the coupon code, you’ll save 10%!
+If you use “DentalWarrior” (one continuous word, no space) in the coupon code, you’ll save 10% on your entire order!
 Click on the photo to the right to visit the LASR website.

 Their websites also include some great videos.